provenance-io/provenance/x/marker/spec/03_messages.md

 This service message is expected to fail if:

-- Remove list has a attribute that does not exist in current Required Attributes
+- Remove list has an attribute that does not exist in current Required Attributes
 - Add list has a attribute that already exist in current Required Attributes
 - Attributes cannot be normalized
 - Marker denom cannot be found or is not a restricted marker